5 or 6 Day Hells Canyon White Water Rafting Trips – the deepest canyon in North America!

 Everything is BIG in Hells Canyon.
 Big whitewater, big mountains and big adventure!
 Hells Canyon is the deepest canyon in North America spanning nearly 8,000 feet from the Snake River to the peak of the Seven Devils Mountains.

-A 5-day Hells Canyon Trip is an all-inclusive vacation into the wilderness of the Northwest with some of the best white water and scenery like no other.
+A 5 or 6 Day Hells Canyon Trip is an all-inclusive vacation into the wilderness of the Northwest with some of the best white water and scenery like no other.
 Between the deep canyon walls lie Class II-IV rapids and 81 miles of rafting adventure:

 - Splashy whitewater and big rapids in oar boats, paddle boats or inflatable kayaks